 That’s not a trick question, by the way.
 I honestly don’t know how anyone is meant to know this stuff.
 Especially if your education and career path took an artistic or educational direction.

-All this is what inspired me to create the chilled investor course in the first place so please do get in touch if you want to ask me anything about it as bookings are about to close for the May course and there won’t be another one until October.
+All this is what inspired me to create the chilled investor course in the first place so please do get in touch if you want to ask me anything about it as bookings will open soon for October.
+You can put down a deposit now if you want to secure your place.